unkn0wn-root/resterm/README.md

 > [!NOTE]
 > Resterm relies on [`kin-openapi`](https://github.com/getkin/kin-openapi), which currently supports OpenAPI documents up to **v3.0.1**.
 Work on v3.1 support is tracked in [getkin/kin-openapi#1102](https://github.com/getkin/kin-openapi/pull/1102).

+More about OpenAPI importer and available flags in [docs/resterm.md#importing-openapi-specs](./docs/resterm.md#importing-openapi-specs).

 ## Streaming (WebSocket & SSE)

 Streaming requests are first-class citizens in Resterm.
-Enable the **Stream** response tab to watch events in real time, scrub through history and replay transcripts from the History pane.
+Enable the **Stream** response tab to watch events in real time.
+See [docs/resterm.md#streaming-sse--websocket](./docs/resterm.md#streaming-sse--websocket) for the complete directive list.

 ### Server-Sent Events